MalikAbdulSalam/Nvidia-jetson/README.md

-# Nvidia-jetsonn complete configurations
+# Nvidia-jetson complete configurations
 Complete configuration of jetson
 # Configure Python 3.8 on Jetson Nano (jetpack 4.x)

 Jetpack 4.x supports python 3.6 by default on base environment

 Nvidia recommends not to upgrade this python version.
-If we want to install Python we can build python from source to avoid conflicts.
+If we want to install another Python version we can build python from source to avoid conflicts.
 Following are the key steps to install python==3.8:

 run following commands one by one in terminal
 ```bash